Angela Rovak

 Research Interests: African American Literature, Reproductive Justice, Science in Literature, Black Feminisms

 Office Hours: First-Year Students can schedule an appointment using Navigate (https://uo.campus.eab.com/).
+Fall 2024 Drop In Advising on Fridays from 11am - 3pm.
 Continuing students, email arovak@uoregon.edu to request appointments.

 Statement